Sonalika003/Sonalika003/README.md

 @@ -0,0 +1,47 @@
 <h2 align="left">Hi 👋!
-My name is Sonalika and I'm a Software Developer, from Varanasi</h2>
+My name is Sonalika and I'm a Web Developer, from Varanasi</h2>

 ###